WED-2023/assignment2-3-206795429_209131952/README.md

 # Foody Shmoody - Recipe Management Web App

 This project focuses on creating a dynamic web application for managing and preserving recipes.
 The application leverages the Spoonacular API to provide users with a comprehensive recipe management system, allowing them to search, filter, and store recipes efficiently.
-User can Register, save his favorites recipes, and create recipes of his own.
+Users can register, save their favorites recipes, and create recipes of their own.

 ## Creators: